RockitBootcamp/Student-Resources/PHP/10 OOP II/Exercise-HTML Objects.md

 <p>You ought to check the awesome articles at <?php echo $a_tag->render(); ?></p>
 ```

+### Notes:
-At any point during this exercise, if you find that you are putting repetitive functionality in your sub-classes I encourage you to stop and see if it would make sense to move that functionality up to the parent class.
+- At any point during this exercise, if you find that you are putting repetitive functionality in your sub-classes I encourage you to stop and see if it would make sense to move that functionality up to the parent class.
+- Make sure that you are using your classes in a test page and verifying that the correct HTML is being produced and that it looks correct in the browser.

 Ready to get at it?